jazzband/django-debug-toolbar/docs/panels.rst

 .. js:function:: djdt.cookie.set

-    This is the toolbar's version of jQuery.
+    This is a helper function to set a value stored in the cookies.

     :param string key: The key to be used.

     :param string value: The value to be set.

-    :param Object options: The key for the value to be fetched.
+    :param Object options: The options for the value to be set.
 It should contain the properties ``expires`` and ``path``.

 .. js:function:: djdt.hide_toolbar

     Closes any panels and hides the toolbar.

-    :param boolean setCookie: Whether or not it should set the display cookie for the toolbar.

 .. js:function:: djdt.jQuery